Hanan Porat: Political career

-In the 1981 elections, he was voted into the Knesset on the Tehiya list.
+In the 1981 elections he was elected to the Knesset on the Tehiya list.
 He resigned on 7 March 1984, towards the end of the Knesset term, and was replaced by Zvi Shiloah.
-After the evacuation of Yamit in 1982, he announced his intention to build new settlements in parts of the Land of Israel still not in Israeli hands.
-In 1995, he convinced Prime Minister Yitzhak Rabin not to hand over Rachel's Tomb to the Palestinian Authority.
+After the evacuation of Yamit in 1982 he announced his intention to build new settlements in parts of the Land of Israel still not in Israeli hands.
+In 1995 he convinced Prime Minister Yitzhak Rabin not to hand over Rachel's Tomb to the Palestinian Authority.
 He tried to repeat that in 2008.
 Prior to Israel's disengagement from Gaza, he instructed youngsters in Neve Dekalim in Gush Katif to disrupt evacuation forces.

-In 1988, he returned to the Knesset, this time as a member of the National Religious Party.
+In 1988 he returned to the Knesset, this time as a member of the National Religious Party.
 He was re-elected in 1992 and 1996.
-In 1996, he was appointed the NRP's parliamentary group chairman, but on 4 March 1999, he and Zvi Hendel left the party to establish a new faction, initially named Emunim, later renamed Tkuma.
+In 1996 he was appointed the NRP's parliamentary group chairman, but on 4 March 1999 he and Zvi Hendel left the party to establish a new faction, initially named Emunim, later renamed Tkuma.

-Prior to the 1999 elections, Tkuma formed an alliance with other small right-wing parties, named the National Union.
+Prior to the 1999 elections Tkuma formed an alliance with other small right-wing parties named the National Union.
 Porat was placed third on the Union's list, and was re-elected again.
-However, he resigned from the Knesset on 20 October that year, and was replaced by Hendel.
+However, he resigned from the Knesset on 20 October that year and was replaced by Hendel.